This overview is for agents. If you're an administrator see MAX for Administrators.

 Displays all messages from your supervisor or administrator.
 Unread messages are indicated by a red counter icon.

 If configured by your administrator, contains custom links to websites you may need to help you as you work.

-Opens the More Tools pop-over menu that contains troubleshooting information, a method for providing feedback about MAX to your administrator, custom personal settings, and a link to the online help.
+Opens the More Tools pop-over menu that contains troubleshooting information, a method for providing feedback about MAX to your administrator, custom personal settings, an alternate method to connect the agent leg, and a link to the online help.